HassanAmirii/devtheraphy/new_learns/prisma.md

 _what this does_

-- provider = "sqlite" — Prisma will use SQLite (file-based) for development.
+- provider = "sqlite" — Prisma will use SQLite (file-based) for development. note: you can use any db of your choice

 - url = "file:./dev.db" — where the SQLite file will live.
 Important: path is resolved relative to schema.prisma (so usually prisma/dev.db), not necessarily project root.